 by Bonnie Butcher

-we attain happiness?”
-Six philosophy students answered the question on behalf of famous
+can we attain happiness?”
+Six philosophy students answered the question on behalf

 The philosophers portrayed at this year’s gathering were Epictetus, Albert Camus, Simone de Beauvoir, Al-Ghazali, Friedrich Nietzsche, and Martha Nussbaum.